dguerri/dockerfuse/README.md

 Yeah.
 Dockerfuse can work on local Docker instances or on remote ones.
 It uses the environment (i.e., `DOCKER_HOST`, `DOCKER_TLS_VERIFY`, `DOCKER_CERT_PATH`) to connect to the Docker server, and then it operates via TCP(*).

-(*) Tecnically Dockerfuse uses a TCP connection which is "upgraded" from an HTTP connection, similarly to what happens with web sockets.
+(*) Technically, Dockerfuse uses a TCP connection which is "upgraded" from an HTTP connection, similarly to what happens with web sockets.

 ### Q. Does it work for arm64 containers?

 Yeah.
 The makefile creates 2 satellite instances, one for amd64 and one for arm64.
-When mountig a remote container, Dockerfuse inspect the related image and uploads the right satellite instance.
+When mounting a remote container, Dockerfuse inspect the related image and uploads the right satellite instance.

-This allows you to mount the filesystem of an arm64 container on a amd64 machine, and the way around.
+This allows you to mount the filesystem of an arm64 container on an amd64 machine, and the way around.

+### Q. Does it work for distroless containers?

+Yup!
+Matter of fact Dockerfuse works great on minimal Docker containers, even when there is no shell installed.

 ## License